Missing stair

-The missing stair is a metaphor for a person within a social group who many people know is untrustworthy or otherwise has to be "managed," but around whom the group chooses to work by discreetly warning newcomers of their behavior, rather than address them and their behavior openly.
-The "missing stair" in the metaphor refers to a dangerous structural fault, such as a missing step in a staircase; a fault that people may become used to and quietly accepting of, is not openly signposted or fixed, and that newcomers to a social group are warned about discreetly.
+The missing stair is a metaphor for a person within a social group or organization who many people know is untrustworthy or otherwise has to be "managed", but around whom the group chooses to work by discreetly warning newcomers of their behavior, rather than address the person and their behavior openly.
+The "missing stair" in the metaphor refers to a dangerous structural fault, such as a missing step in a staircase; a fault that people may become used to and quietly accepting of, that is not openly signposted or fixed, and that newcomers to a group or organization are warned about discreetly.

 Origins

-The phrase was coined by blogger Cliff Pervocracy in a 2012 post on The Pervocracy, a blog about BDSM and kink.
+The phrase was coined by blogger Cliff Jerrison in a 2012 post on The Pervocracy, a blog about BDSM and kink.
 Describing a man in his social circle known to be a rapist, Pervocracy wrote:

 People had gotten so used to working around this guy, to accommodating his "special requirements," that they didn't feel like there was an urgent problem in their community.
 They did eventually expel him, but it was after months of it being widely shared knowledge that he was a rapist. [...]
 I think there were some people in the community who were intentionally protecting him, but there were more who were de facto protecting him by treating him like a missing stair.
 Like something you're so used to working around, you never stop to ask "what if we actually fixed this?"
 Eventually you take it for granted that working around this guy is just a fact of life, and if he hurts someone, that's the fault of whoever didn't apply the workarounds correctly.

-Pervocracy intended the term to apply beyond sexually predatory behavior, including, for example, underperforming colleagues who let others pick up their slack.
-While it has most often been used in the context of sexual misconduct, it may describe a variety of uncomfortable social circumstances.
+Jerrison intended the term to apply beyond sexually predatory behavior, including, for example, underperforming colleagues who let others pick up their slack.
+While "missing stair" has most often been used in the context of sexual misconduct, it may describe a variety of uncomfortable social or professional circumstances.